partrickJhonson/beef/Module:-Safari-Launch-App.md

 ## Internal Working

-uses the `file://` scheme to launch an executable
+Uses the `file://` scheme to launch an executable.

 ```js
 baseTag.setAttribute('href', 'file://');